Josee14/Josee14/README.md

 - Developed an internal tool to facilitate team interaction with input data for the analytics core system.
 - Design and implement user interfaces for web applications using Angular.
 - Collaborate with backend developers to integrate frontend interfaces with server-side functionality.
-- Middleware to log information about the requests and responses.
+- Middleware to log information about requests and responses.

 ---